open-telemetry/opentelemetry-php/README.md

 ### Trace examples

-You can use the [zipkin](/examples/traces/exporters/zipkin.php) or [jaeger](/examples/traces/exporters/jaeger.php) example to test out the reference implementations.
+You can use the [zipkin](/examples/traces/exporters/zipkin.php) example to test out the reference implementations.
 This example performs a sample trace with a grouping of 5 spans and exports the result to a local zipkin or jaeger instance.